-1.2 Wirral Level 1 SFRA
+1.3 Wirral Level 1 SFRA

-This SFRA has been carried out in accordance with Government's latest development planning guidance including the National Planning Policy Framework (NPPF) (2019) and flood risk and planning guidance called the Flood Risk and Coastal Change Planning Practice Guidance (FRCC-PPG) (last updated March 2014, at the time of writing).
-The latest planning practice guidance is available online via:
+This SFRA has been carried out in accordance with Government's latest development planning guidance including the National Planning Policy Framework4 (NPPF) (2019) and flood risk and planning guidance called the Flood Risk and Coastal Change Planning Practice Guidance5 (FRCC-PPG) (last updated March 2014, at the time of writing).
+Consultation on a draft revision to the NPPF finished on 27 March 2021.
+In terms of flood risk, we are not expecting any major changes that would affect the robustness of this SFRA.